 Interestingly enough, every one of these things can be changed.
-Despite his genes, a person can learn to enjoy reading books.
+A person can learn to enjoy reading books.
 A person can change his opinion regarding abortion.
 A person can become more or less humble over time.
 So why would we assume that homosexuality, which is no more genetically predetermined than these other things, cannot be changed?
 How is it that a person is born gay—end of story?

 The reasons why the born gay argument remains so pervasive today despite the overwhelming evidence against it is because it is a well-calculated strategy designed to absolve homosexuals of all responsibility for their actions.
 This is not my opinion.
 Rather, it is a stated objective in the book After the Ball: How America Will Conquer Its Fear and Hatred of Gays in the 1990’s.
-Written by Harvard-trained gay activists Marshall Kirk and Hunter Madsen as a “practical agenda” to change American’s thinking about homosexuality, this book has proven to be incredibly successful.
+This is a book, written by homosexual activists as a “practical agenda,” has proven to be incredibly successful.
 These authors wrote that an important part of this agenda should be presenting homosexuals as having been born gay.
-They wrote, “We argue that, for all practical purposes, gays should be considered to have been born gay—even though sexual orientation, for most humans, seems to be the products of a complex interaction between innate predispositions and environmental factors during childhood and early adolescence.
-And since no choice is involved, gayness can be no more blameworthy than straightness.”
+They wrote:

 According to a 2010 Nature article, “Selfish dictators may owe their behavior partly to their genes, according to a study that claims to have found a genetic link to ruthlessness.”
 Would we absolve Hitler of responsibility for his ruthless behavior if we discovered that he had a genetic pre-disposition to being ruthless?
 Of course not!
 But if Hitler’s behavior could not be condoned as normal and acceptable despite a genetic pre-disposition, then homosexual behavior also cannot be condoned as normal and acceptable simply because individuals may have a genetic pre-disposition.